-From September 2019, we have appointed Nicola Brightey as our Inclusion and Wellbeing Lead.
+From September 2019, we have appointed Nicola Brightey as our Inclusion, Mental Health and Wellbeing Lead.
 As a school, we aim to create and promote an ethos for positive mental wellbeing and resilience amongst pupils and staff.
 Within her role, Mrs Brightey will support the Headteacher and school in providing support for the emotional wellbeing and health needs of our staff, children and parents.
 She is also able to signpost parents and staff to relevant support and services where appropriate.
 Mrs Brightey will also be responsible for coordinating the mental health needs of pupils and overseeing the delivery of interventions where these are being delivered in school.

 In order for this role to be successful, it will: